Back to Alabama

 Plain English Breakdown

-This bill makes human cloning illegal and sets criminal penalties for those who do it.
+This bill makes human cloning illegal in Alabama and sets criminal penalties for anyone who tries to clone a person or move cloned embryos.

 What This Bill Does